Back to all fellows

 Biography

-In 2018 Heba started her Joint Master Degree programme at Helwan University in Egypt, and Brandenburg University of Technology Cottbus – Senftenberg in Germany.
-Her MA is on Heritage Conservation and Site Management and she is preparing her thesis on heritage conservation and community development using the Grand Egyptian Museum as a case study.
+In 2020 Heba obtained her Joint master’s degree programme at Helwan University in Egypt, and Brandenburg University of Technology Cottbus – Senftenberg in Germany.
+Her MA focused on Nurturing and Safeguarding Intangible Cultural Heritage through museums.

 At the British Museum